jappeace/jappeaceApplication/content/authentication-in-reflex.md

 We added a new login handler, which checks if the user exists within the users list.
 If the user is in the list, we use `acceptLogin` to create a JWT from the user.
+`[A]cceptLogin` returns maybe a function which applies the JWT cookie.
+In the success branch of maybe we apply this function to `NoContent` to get an `AuthCookies NoContent`.
+The `Nothing` branch also produces `AuthCookies NoConent`, but it sets the cookie values with `clearSession` resulting in nothing instead of a JWT.

 The `ApiSettings` is just a data type with various configurations:
 ```haskell
 data ApiSettings = ApiSettings